 Individuals cannot rely on a transitional tax-free amount certificate if it is inaccurate.

-If the lump sum transitional tax-free amount and/or the lump sum and death benefit transitional tax-free amount stated on a certificate is incorrect (for any reason), then the allowances should be recalculated using the standard transitional calculation to determine the individual’s actual lump sum allowance and lump sum and death benefit allowance amount and any income tax liability.
+If the lump sum transitional tax-free amount and/or the lump sum and death benefit transitional tax-free amount stated on a certificate is incorrect (for any reason), then the allowances should be recalculated using the actual transitional calculation to determine the individual’s actual lump sum allowance and lump sum and death benefit allowance amount and any income tax liability.

 This applies regardless of whether the error is identified by the scheme administrator, and regardless of whether the certificate has been cancelled.